Garuda Indonesia: Former fleet

+Earlier aircraft included Catalina amphibians and Convair 240s.

 Services

 Garuda Indonesia is a full-service airline featuring economy, business and first classes.
 The airline began to introduce new premium products and services with the arrival of the Airbus A330-200 and Boeing 737-800 aircraft.
 First class cabins were introduced in 2013 on board the Boeing 777-300ER with Wi-Fi and telecommunication services on board.

 Cabin

 First Class

-First class is available on two Boeing 777-300ER aircraft, featuring eight suites arranged in a 1-2-1 configuration.
-The first-class seats are suites, with sliding doors for extra privacy.
-They feature a 24" AVOD screen and seats that convert into a bed, as well as a touchscreen seat controller.
-There is a chef on board the aircraft to tend to the passengers' needs.
-First Class passengers can use in-flight Wi-Fi connectivity at no extra cost.
-It has a seat pitch of 82 inches and a seat width of 22 inches.

-The product was originally available on all Boeing 777-300ER aircraft, however, it was decided the final four aircraft would be delivered in a two-class configuration.
-In 2017, four more aircraft were refitted into the two-class configuration, leaving just two aircraft featuring First Class.
+Garuda introduced first class on its Boeing 777-300ER in 2013.
+The cabin had eight suites in a 1–2–1 arrangement, with sliding doors and seats that converted into beds.